 I advise employers with respect to various state and federal laws and regulations concerning Equal Employment Opportunity, Affirmative Action, and diversity initiatives.
 My experience includes counseling employers concerning EEO-1 reporting requirements, as well as analyzing and counseling employers with respect to proposed diversity initiatives and affirmative action obligations under Executive Order 11246, Section 503 of the Rehabilitation Act of 1973 and the Vietnam Era Veterans’ Readjustment Assistance Act of 1974.

-We saw a noticeable increase in EEO-1 reporting obligations and enforcement of systemic hiring and pay equity investigations by the Office of Federal Contract Compliance Programs (OFCCP) under the Obama administration, which changed significantly after the change in administrations.
-I am monitoring any changes to EEO-1 and affirmative action regulations, as well as changes to the EEOC’s and OFCCP’s approach to compliance determinations, so we can best advise covered employers.
+The Office of Federal Contract Compliance Programs (OFCCP) under the Biden administration has consistently increased the obligations of federal contractors and the expectations of those federal contractors in the event of a compliance review/audit.
+I am monitoring any changes to EEO-1 and affirmative action regulations, as well as changes to the EEOC’s and OFCCP’s approach to compliance reviews/audits, so we can best advise covered employers.

 U.S. District Court, District of Connecticut

 U.S. Court of Appeals, Second Circuit